ShauryaaSharma/Ephemeral-Sandbox-Pod-Scheduler/README.md

 ## How it works

-1. **Project creation** — `POST /project` on `init-service` copies a base template (`node-js` or `python`) from S3/R2 into `code/<replId>`, the same way the single-host version does.
+1. **Project creation** : `POST /project` on `init-service` copies a base template (`node-js` or `python`) from S3/R2 into `code/<replId>`, the same way the single-host version does.
 This step only prepares storage; it does not start any compute.
-2. **Pod scheduling** — when a user opens a project, the frontend calls `POST /start` on `orchestrator-simple` with the `replId`.
+2. **Pod scheduling** : when a user opens a project, the frontend calls `POST /start` on `orchestrator-simple` with the `replId`.
 The orchestrator reads a parameterized Kubernetes manifest ([`service.yaml`](orchestrator-simple/service.yaml)), substitutes `service_name` → `replId` across every document, and creates each resource via the Kubernetes API (`@kubernetes/client-node`):
    - a **Deployment** running the `runner` image, with an **init container** that `aws s3 cp`s that project's files from the bucket into a mounted `emptyDir` volume before the main container starts
    - a **Service** exposing the pod's port `3001` (WebSocket) and `3000` (the user's own running app)
    - an **Ingress** routing `<replId>.<domain>` (two configured hostnames) to those ports
-3. **Editing & terminal** — the frontend connects a Socket.IO client directly to `ws://<replId>.<domain>`.
+3. **Editing & terminal** : the frontend connects a Socket.IO client directly to `ws://<replId>.<domain>`.
 The `runner` inside that specific pod identifies which project it's serving from the **subdomain in the request's Host header** (not a query param, since there's exactly one project per pod).
-File read/write and terminal I/O work the same way as the single-host version, except everything happens inside `/workspace` — the volume the init container populated — rather than a shared local `tmp/` folder.
+File read/write and terminal I/O work the same way as the single-host version, except everything happens inside `/workspace` (the volume the init container populated) rather than a shared local `tmp/` folder.
-4. **Live preview** — the frontend's Output panel points its iframe at `http://<replId>.<domain>`, which the Ingress routes to the pod's port `3000`.
+4. **Live preview** : the frontend's Output panel points its iframe at `http://<replId>.<domain>`, which the Ingress routes to the pod's port `3000`.
 If the user manually starts something listening on that port inside their terminal, it becomes reachable at a real, per-project URL — unlike the single-host version's hardcoded `localhost:3000`.

 ## Architecture